Jeffersonlii/LoLGenius/readme.md

 -   MMR is gathered through 3rd party whatismymmr API

 1. Starting with an initial summoner, we insert their most recent game into our dataset
-2. We then recursively do the same for the medium ranked, the highest ranked, and the lowest ranked player within the game from step 1.
+2. We then recursively do the same for the lowest and highest mmr players within the game from step 1.
 3. We give some sort of max depth to avoid overflow
 4. As a result, we get a dataset with diverse ranks, modes, and champions.